Flamaryu/QuizApp_Flutter/README.md

 # QuizApp_Flutter
-trivia app built in flutter
+A triva app built in flutter framework

 things I learned with this app:
 * Integrate google admobs